-“A poltergeist will usually claim to be whatever its human observers believe it to be” - Rupert Mathews
+“A poltergeist will usually claim to be whatever its human observers believe it to be” – Poltergeists & Other Hauntings (Rupert Mathews.
+2009)

 In 1972, Canadian Dr. G. Owen conducted the Philip Experiment.
 This was a study that would test his theory that, “Ghosts have an objective reality, but they are created out of the minds of those who see them.”
 A ghost, he proposed, was basically a hallucination created by those who believed in it.

 In the Philip Experiment a group of individuals met regularly and began to focus on a fictitious character with the aim of creating a ghost.
 This “spirit” was named Philip and was given a complete life biography including a tragic end.
 According to the group, Philip’s wife had murdered Philip’s real love by having her tortured and burnt at the stake for being a witch.
 The man had then fallen into a deep depression before eventually killing himself.

 For a period of time nothing happened to the experimenters.
 The group then decided to add the 19th century practice of table turning, which was used by earlier experimenters to produce some interesting phenomena.
 All of the participants, it was agreed upon, needed to believe in the paranormal but not feel responsible for creating any phenomena themselves.
 If something unusual did occur, they all agreed that it would be met with a lighthearted acceptance.

 After about a month into the Philip Experiment the table actually began to tremor.
-In the weeks that followed, the table began to rock back and forth dramatically.
+In the weeks that followed, the table then began to rock back and forth dramatically.
 Finally, a knocking sound was heard while they were seated around it.